Dafterfly/CustomBgJobRunnerLaravel/CustomBgJobRunner/README.md

 This command will execute the `handle` method of `App\Jobs\ExampleJob` with `param1` and `param2` as arguments.

+### Job Management Dashboard

+To manage jobs, a web-based dashboard is included.
+Access it by navigating to `/background-jobs`.
+From here, you can view job logs, retry failed jobs, and check status updates.

 ## Configuration

 ### Retry Settings